Amazon Bedrock AI Connector Setup Guide

 | Model ID or Inference Profile ARN | Select the Amazon Bedrock model or enter an inference profile ARN to use for generating the AI response. |

 | Prompt Parameters | Map parameters to a placeholder to replace in the prompt.
-The connector will make available the default variables {{tealium_account}}, {{tealium_profile}}, and {{tealium_visitor_id}}.
+By default, the connector has access to {{tealium_account}}, {{tealium_profile}}, and {{tealium_visitor_id}}.
 These can be overwritten with mapping. |

-| Add Visitor Profile | Whether to allow the visitor profile in the prompt template as variable {{visitor_profile}}. |
+| Add Visitor Profile | (Only audience actions) Whether to allow the visitor profile for use in the prompt template as the variable {{visitor_profile}}. |

-| Add Current Visit | Whether to allow current visit data in the {{visitor_profile}} object. |
+| Add Current Visit | (Only audience actions) Whether to include current visit data in the {{visitor_profile}} object. |

 | Prompt |